Updated: Sep 6, 2021

-Today we chat with Canadian comedy magician, Matt Disero about comedy magic, working new material, and his last show before coronavirus and impacts.
+In this episode of Magicians Talking Magic Podcast, we are chatting with Canadian comedy magician, Matt Disero about comedy magic, working on new material, and his last show before coronavirus and impacts.
 “Cruise ships alone are the world’s largest employer of standup comedians.”

 Matt talks about hitting his stride just before the coronavirus hit, “I feel like I’m doing the best work of my career” and performing for Marvin Roy.